Wall Street wavers after surprisingly strong jobs report

 NEW YORK (AP) — Stocks are swinging between small gains and losses as Wall Street works out what to make of surprisingly strong data on the U.S. jobs market released Friday.

-The S&P 500 fell 0.4% in afternoon trading after earlier veering from a loss of 0.9% to a gain of 0.3%.
+The S&P 500 was up less than 0.1% in afternoon trading after earlier veering from a loss of 0.9% to a gain of 0.4%.
 On the optimistic side, employers hired many more workers last month than expected despite worries about a possible recession.
 However, the hotter the economy remains, the more likely the Federal Reserve is to continue raising interest rates sharply in its fight against inflation.

-The Nasdaq composite fell 0.5% after swinging from an early loss of 1.2% to a gain of 0.4%.
+The Nasdaq composite rose 0.1% after swinging from an early loss of 1.2% to a gain of 0.6%.
 The technology and other high-growth companies that make up a big chunk of that index have been some of the most vulnerable to rising rates recently.

 The Federal Reserve has already hiked its key overnight interest rate three times this year, and the increases have become increasingly aggressive.
 Last month it raised rates by the sharpest degree since 1994, by three-quarters of a percentage point to a range of 1.50% to 1.75%.
 It was at virtually zero as recently as March.